mattermost/docs/source/administration/config-in-database.rst

 With configuration in the database enabled, any changes to the configuration are recorded to the ``Configurations`` and ``ConfigurationFiles`` tables.
 Furthermore, ``ClusterSettings.ReadOnlyConfig`` is ignored, enabling full use of the System Console.

-If you have configuration settings that must be set on a per-server basis you should add them as environment variables to the ``mm.environment`` file.
+If you have configuration settings that must be set on a per-server basis you should add them as environment variables to the ``mattermost.environment`` file.
 These must be on their own line, and you must escape them properly.

 Verify that the configuration was migrated correctly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^